 Flexible Learning is a strategy used to provide options for students at risk, who require individualised programs to ensure every success in their learning.
 Students have access to flexible spaces, which offer a number of classes with specialised teacher and SSO support.

 When all student intervention strategies in the school have been exhausted, it is possible for a student to be FLO enrolled and assigned a case manager.
-Flexible Learning Options (FLO) is an enrolment strategy available in most Department for Education schools.
+Flexible Learning Options (FLO) is a Department for Education enrolment strategy.
 It allows for a flexible approach to supporting young people most at risk of disengaging from school.

 A FLO enrolment supports the delivery of:

 - Individualised learning pathways based on the students own educational and employment goals

 - The support of a case manager for the entirety of the FLO enrolment

 - Access to community based learning centres where available and applicable

 - Support for employment of specific learning achievements.

 A FLO student enrolment, managed by the school in partnership with community services, has been shown to successfully lead to meaningful learning and employment pathway.